ldeeley/SpringBootEcomAppnMultiModule/README.md

   </plugins>
 </build>
 ```
-For the child modules, there parent should be the SpringBootEcomAppnMultiModule so each module will have the parent in their POM setup as
+For the child modules, their parent should be the SpringBootEcomAppnMultiModule so each module will have the parent in their POM setup as

 ```xml
 <parent>